-ICMuS acts as a melting pot.
+The International Centre for Music Studies acts as a melting pot.
 The Centre enables interactions that generate projects, collaborations and mutual influences between staff.
 These often challenge the commonly accepted boundaries between genres.

 Research students collaborate with staff in performance, multimedia and recording projects.
 Students from different degree programmes take part in shared workshops and performances.

-In our compositional research, creative collaboration partners have included Peter Maxwell Davies, Penguin Café Orchestra, Joanna McGregor, Sting (Tickell), Magnus Andersson, Julian Siegel (Hogg), Northern Sinfonia, Instituto Laredo, Orquesta Filarmónica Nacional de Venezuela, Momenta Quartet, Orchestra Sinfonica di Perugia, Fort Worth Symphony, New Juilliard Ensemble and Cappella Transylvanica.
+In our compositional research, creative collaboration partners have included Peter Maxwell Davies, Penguin Café Orchestra, Joanna McGregor, Sting (Tickell), Magnus Andersson, Julian Siegel (Hogg), Royal Northern Sinfonia, Instituto Laredo, Orquesta Filarmónica Nacional de Venezuela, Momenta Quartet, Orchestra Sinfonica di Perugia, Fort Worth Symphony, New Juilliard Ensemble and Cappella Transylvanica.

-- gender studies
+- popular music studies

-- popular and vernacular musics
+- popular and vernacular music

 - the history of the voice